4.12 Custom Signs

 overlap_type="each")

 The figure shows combinations that include 'upup', 'dnup', and 'dnup'.
-Notice even the legend tabulates the signed counts using the 'sign' values.
+Notice even the legend tabulates the signed counts using the sign values 'up' and 'dn'.

-In fact, the values 'up' and 'dn' can be assigned to Unicode characters as shown in Customize the Symbols.
-The custom signs are also shown in the legend.
+Further, the sign values 'up' and 'dn' can be assigned to Unicode character as shown in Customize the Symbols.
+The value can be a string, or even markdown, described in Venndir Markdown Support.
+The custom value is also shown in the legend.

 curate_df <- get_venndir_curate_df()